Trails of Presqu'ile

 For those wanting a more natural experience Presqu'ile has 12 kilometres of traditional trails.
 All trails are clearly marked with coloured plastic blazes and are cleared of dead-fall on a regular basis.

-Descriptions of these trails can be found below, as well as in this map, which you can download here: Guide to the Walking Trails
+Descriptions of these trails can be found below, as well as in this trail guide and map, which you can download here: Guide to the Walking Trails

 Trail Reminders